Stocks Decline as Tech Slide Extends

 The Shanghai Composite Index rose 0.7%, while other major benchmarks in Asia also climbed.

-"Sterling is definitely under short-term pressure," said Russell Silberston, investment strategist at Ninety One.
-"If the range of possible outcomes suggests we are going to move toward a hard Brexit, I wouldn't be surprised to see the euro rally and the sterling fall."

-Bucking the downward trend, shares of General Motors jumped 10% after it formed a strategic partnership with battery and hydrogen-powered vehicle maker Nikola to jointly develop an electric truck.
-Nikola shares surged nearly 50%.
+Bucking the downward trend, shares of General Motors jumped $2.38, or 7.9%, to $32.38 after it formed a strategic partnership with battery and hydrogen-powered vehicle maker Nikola to jointly develop an electric truck.
+Nikola shares surged $14.50, or 41%, to $50.05.

-Among other individual stock moves, Boeing fell 4.6% after The Wall Street Journal reported Federal safety regulators are reviewing production of its 787 Dreamliner.
+Among other individual stock moves, Boeing fell $9.97, or 5.8%, to $161.08 after The Wall Street Journal reported Federal safety regulators are reviewing production of its 787 Dreamliner.

-Fitness company Peloton Interactive rose 12% after unveiling new bikes and lower prices, trying to capitalize on more home workouts.
+Fitness company Peloton Interactive rose $4.97, or 6.2%, to $85.60 after unveiling new bikes and lower prices, trying to capitalize on more home workouts.